dprakash2101/criticwave-action/README.md

 **⚠️ Experimental State Notice:**
 This project is currently in an experimental state and is a work in progress.
 This is the initial version.
 Features and APIs may change, and stability is not guaranteed.

-**CriticWave Action** is a GitHub Action that analyzes your Pull Requests (PRs) using the Gemini API to provide detailed code reviews.
-It posts comments directly on the PR with identified issues, severity, explanations, and suggested fixes — all powered by AI.

 ---